![]() |

 Choose from three ten-week courses, (or design a course with me to suit your topics, budget and schedule): Art History of the Ancient World (ten different ancient cultures); European Art from the Middle Ages to the Renaissance, Impressionism to Modernism.
 Materials fees apply.

-90-minute tours in the Metropolitan Museum or other museum (recommended for grades 3-12).
+90-minute tours in the Metropolitan Museum or other museum.
 Please email for rates, available dates, and times (no charge for parents and younger siblings).

 Limited to groups of six children with accompanying adults, Laurie will design an intimate tour of a museum collection just for them.